-The most common scenario of the type is the registration.
-The initial mock account doesn’t have the account number but, at some point of the flow, that account number is created and now needs to be updated into the mock account.
+The most common scenario of the type is registration.
+The initial mock account doesn't have the account number, but, at some point in the flow, that account number is created and now needs to be updated into the mock account.

-The Update Accounts section updates the account (or accounts) selected during Account Selection step.
+The Update Accounts section updates the account (or accounts) selected during the Account Selection step.

 For example, here, we have the business account number (